-Start image optimisation by clicking on the link "Optimus Bulk Optimizer" then click on the button "Optimize all images".
+Start image optimization by clicking on the link "Optimus Bulk Optimizer" then click on the button "Optimize all images".

-The image compression process may take more or less time, depending on the number of images to be optimised.
+The image compression process may take more or less time, depending on the number of images to be optimized.

 When you're done, purge all your caches.

 How to check that the images are in WebP format ?

 In your browser, on the page of your site, open the contextual menu (or right click on the mouse or then click on "Inspect"):

 Depending on the browser you’re using, click on the "Network" tab then on "Img" or "Image", locate the "Type" column, and if webp are displayed, it means it’s worked.

 If, however, you don't see any change, check the presence of the webp files on the FTP.
 If there are no webp files, you’ll have to regenerate the image thumbnails.
 For this, you can install/activate the "Regenerate Thumbnails" plugin.
 In the WordPress administration, in => Tools >> then click the button to regenerate all images.
 The duration of the process varies, depending on the number of images to be regenerated, but you should see webp files on the FTP.